saarasat/finglish-app-otm-2019/Documentation/Usermanual.md

 ## Configuration

-The program assumes that there is a file called config.properties in the project folder.
+The program assumes that there is a file called "config.properties" in the project folder.
 All the games, users and questions will be saved and read according to that file.
+The game also has readily defined questions in the file "questions.txt", make sure you have that ready as well.

 ## Starting the application